wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

         skipLines: 1) ~> campaignanalyticscsv
     ```

+> NOTE: We are changing the mappings as the source file was corrupted with the wrong headers.

 15. Select the **campaignanalyticscsv** data source, then select **Projection**.
 The projection should display the following schema:

     ![The Projection tab is displayed with columns defined as described in the column mapping script.](media/dataflow_campaignanalytics_projectiontab.png)